CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 The first thing you need to know to create widgets is the concept of [variables]().
 A variable is a name in a CARTO VL visualization that has an expression bound to it.
 It's simply a way to name expressions to be referenced later.
 For example, let's say there was a magic function that returned our widget information like `myAwesomeWidgetExpression()`, how do we actually get that information?

-Firstly, we'll need to bind that expression to a new name, so our visualization could be created like this:
+Firstly, we'll need to bind that expression to a new name so our visualization could be created like this:

 ```Javascript
 const myViz = new carto.Viz(`